vdclab/gene_presence_abscence/Readme.md

 ## Requirements

-To run this software you will need 4 files: the Snakefile, the user's seed file (format?), the user's file containing a list of NCBI Genome IDs, and a cluster.json file for appropriate connection to the appropriate dedicated clusters for running of the program.
+To run this software you will need 4 files: the Snakefile (conatining the code, do not edit), the user's seed file (format explained bellow), the user's file containing a list of NCBI Genome IDs (format explained bellow), and a cluster.json file (format explained bellow, to be edited) for appropriate connection to the appropriate dedicated clusters for running of the program.

 You will also need these programs to be installed in the server (already done) or locally, on your computer: